apiflask/apiflask/docs/migrating.md

     abort(404)
 ```

-In the example above, when user visit `/foo`, the `abort(400)` will return a JSON
+In the example above, when theuser visit `/foo`, the `abort(400)` will return a JSON
-response instead of a HTML error page:
+response instead of an HTML error page:

 ```json
 {